 - Check the number of lamp to be replaced on the Lamp Status Display. - Turn off the projector, press the Main On/Off Switch to Off and unplug the AC power cord from the AC outlet.
 Let the projector cool for at least 45 minutes. - 3 Loosen a screw on the Lamp Cover.
-Slide and open the Lamp Cover.
-(See the right figure.) - 4 Loosen two screws and pull out the Lamp to be replaced by grasping handle. - 5 Replace the Lamp with a new one and tighten two screws.
-Make sure the Lamp is set properly. - 6 Put the Lamp Cover back and tighten a screw.
+Slide and open the Lamp Cover until it makes a clicking sound.
+(See the right figure.) - 4 Loosen two screws and pull out the Lamp to be replaced by grasping handle. - Replace the Lamp with a new one and tighten two screws.
+Make sure the Lamp is set properly. - Put the Lamp Cover back and tighten a screw.